lobophf/template_tex_ciencia_e_natura/DEVELOPMENT.md

 If you prefer to use [Overleaf](https://www.overleaf.com), upload all files from this repository along with the downloaded ones and compile the PDF using their platform's cloud service.

 Whichever method you choose, if everything works well, the `paper.pdf` file will be available.

-## Submission:
-Before proceeding with submission, review our [Submission Preparation Checklist](https://periodicos.ufsm.br/cienciaenatura/about/submissions) and provide all required files on our platform, including the generated PDF file.

 ## License:
 This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/), as found in the [LICENSE](./LICENSE) file.